 “While some candidates do hope that the hiring budget will be adjusted if the hiring team is ‘sold’ by their interview performance, the reality is that some organisations have relatively fixed budgets,” she notes.

 Our recommendation is that you shouldn’t really answer this question at the start.
 If you mention a figure in the interview, it may put you in a weaker position when it comes to negotiating your salary later on.

 Rather than saying nothing however, make sure you carry out prior preparation by finding out the value of someone with your skills.
 Start by researching the average market salary of others in a similar role via our salary survey.
 If the hiring company has provided a guideline salary with the job description, you could also mention this, and note that it's around the figure you're looking for.

-Claire notes, “Your package is a very personal thing, so do your research and speak to professional recruiters to know your market value.
+She notes, “Your package is a very personal thing, so do your research and speak to professional recruiters to know your market value.
 In the end, you have to decide for yourself if the given numbers work for you.”

 Working and job hunting in a new world of work